Salad Bowl Goodness: Growing Lettuce in Pots or Containers

 Romaine (Cos) Lettuce

-- Cimmaron – Deep burgundy lettuce heads that is extremely flavorful with a tender, crisp texture.
-Very old lettuce variety since around 18th century.
+- Cimmaron – Deep burgundy lettuce heads that are extremely flavorful with a tender, crisp texture.
+Very old lettuce variety since the 18th century.
 May also be called “Little Leprechaun”

 - Parris Island (Cos) – Slightly crinkled medium green leaves that are fairly loose.
 Its a staple in our gardens during late spring because it is slow to bolt and heat resistant.